-It is important to note that, despite our solution having been integrated into SSH sessions for the service deployment, we also have demonstrated it in the secure socket layer (SSL) and transport layer security (TLS) layer, which is used to secure other protocols and sessions, e.g., Hypertext Transfer Protocol Secure (HTTPS), Secure Copy Protocol (SCP), OpenFlow, Network Configuration Protocol (NETCONF), Generalized Multi-Protocol Label Switching (GMPLS), etc. Once again, this layer can integrate the hybrid solution into the key agreement (client/server), as long as QKD has been deployed in the corresponding links.
+It is important to note that, despite our solution has been integrated into SSH sessions for the service deployment, we have also demonstrated it into the Secure Socket Layer (SSL) and Transport Layer Security (TLS) layer, used to secure other protocols and sessions, e.g. Hypertext Transfer Protocol Secure (HTTPS), Secure Copy Protocol (SCP), OpenFlow, Network Configuration Protocol (NETCONF), Generalized Multi-Protocol Label Switching (GMPLS), etc. Once again, this layer can integrate the hybrid solution into the key agreement (client/server), as long as QKD has been deployed in the corresponding links.

 The paper is organized as follows.
-Section II elaborates upon existing QKD networks, exposing their limitations.
+Section II elaborates on existing QKD networks, exposing their limitations.
 Section III introduces SDN and NFV, describing existing architectures and vulnerabilities.
-Section IV proposes extensions in the Diffie-Hellman exchange for synchronizing the quantum keys within an SSH session.
+Section IV proposes extensions in a Diffie-Hellman exchange for synchronizing the quantum keys within an SSH session.
 Section V shows the setup and workflow used for this demonstration.
-Subsection V.C presents some results of our test, while Section VI concludes this paper.
+Section V-C presents some results of our test, while finally, Section VI concludes this paper.